thebrothersjourney/thebrothersjourney.com/source/_posts/blogging-journey.md

 <img src="/assets/img/wordpress-and-bluehost.jpg">

-This blog first started out as a [Wordpress](https://wordpress.org) installation hosted on [BlueHost](https://bluehost.com).
+This blog first started out as a <a href="https://wordpress.org" target="_blank">Wordpress</a> installation hosted on <a href="https://bluehost.com" target="_blank">BlueHost</a>.
 I was naive and followed the instructions from a blog which promoted blogging as a career.

 Personally, I don’t mind Wordpress, but it was overkill for my needs and I could never get the performance I was after.
 I spent countless hours optimising, but could never get a good score with the website tests.